joe-at-startupmedia/pmon3/README.md

 pmon3 group del happac
 ```

-### Reloading From Application Config
+### Reloading Application Config Changes

 If you make a change to the group in the [Application Config](#section_appconfig) while pmond is running, you can make the changes take effect by running the `init` command.
-The `init` command will not affect or restart processes which are already running and healthy but it will apply changes from the application config file.
+The `init` command should not restart processes which are already running but it will apply changes from the application config file.
 ```
 pmon3 init
 ```